Skip to contents

 )

-Option #2: Counting chromosomes (species)
+Option #1: Counting chromosomes (presence/absence of species)

 A simplified scenario is when you just want to get the number of reads per chromosome.
 These counts can later be summarized on the levels of genomes (summing up across chromosomes).
 We use this to for example compare the alignment to an expected mock community, and thus just want to see how species mix together.
 The following command generates counts files: